andryRaho/Omeka-S-theme-Repository-insa-toulouse/README.md

 > than the previous repository.__

 [Repository] is a theme for [Omeka S] designed for the digital repository of student works and thesis.
-It was initialy designed for [Dante] of [Université de Toulouse Jean-Jaurès] and is now used in many other places.
+It was initialy designed for [Dante] of [Université Toulouse Jean-Jaurès] and is now used in many other places.

+This version is specifically designed for [INSA Toulouse].

 Installation